-The school is named in honor of the museum’s founder, Margaret Woodbury Strong, whose parents, John and Alice Woodbury, made the world Margaret's classroom and encouraged her to play outdoors in countless ways.
+The school, now entering its 10th year, is named in honor of the museum’s founder, Margaret Woodbury Strong, whose parents, John and Alice Woodbury, made the world Margaret's classroom and encouraged her to play in countless ways.

 Applications for enrollment in Woodbury School are taken on an ongoing basis and enrollment is offered on a first-come, first-served basis.